Target loses latest round in effort to prevent pharmacy workers from forming union

-Nov 5 (Reuters) - Target Corp has lost another round in its attempt to prevent pharmacy workers at a New York City store forming what would be the first union in the retailer’s 113-year history after a U.S. labor agency declined to review its objections to the plan.
+(Reuters) - Target Corp (TGT.N) has lost another round in its attempt to prevent pharmacy workers at a New York City store forming what would be the first union in the retailer’s 113-year history after a U.S. labor agency declined to review its objections to the plan.

-In a single-sentence ruling on Wednesday, the National Labor Relations Board declined to review Target’s claim that board lawyers erred in approving the creation of the union because the company is in the process of selling its pharmacy operations to CVS Health Corp.
+In a single-sentence ruling on Wednesday, the National Labor Relations Board declined to review Target’s claim that board lawyers erred in approving the creation of the union because the company is in the process of selling its pharmacy operations to CVS Health Corp (CVS.N).

 A group of employees at one of Target’s stores in Brooklyn voted 7-2 in September to form the union, a local unit of United Food and Commercial Workers, after they won approval to have an election from an NLRB regional director in New York.